 Costa Rica Water- Is It Safe To Drink?

-This can be because the water quality throughout Latin America can be iffy at best, and travelers are just used to drinking bottled water when they travel.
+I probably get this question because the water quality throughout Latin America can be iffy at best, and travelers are just used to drinking bottled water when they travel.

 Can you drink the water in Costa Rica?